-In simple terms the word means something that resembles whatever it was that used to do the job.1
+Think of skeuomorphism as describing when something resembles whatever it was that used to do the job.

-The word may be unfamiliar.
+The term may be unfamiliar.
 The idea is not.

 Take the old Macintosh Address Book app.
 Before Apple modernised its software, the Address Book app looked like a paper address book.

 You might also remember when computer operating system desktops had waste paper bin or trash can icons to tell you “this is where you throw things away”.

 Phones are full of skeuomorphs.
 Every iPhone has icons showing a torch, a telephone handset, a camera and so on.
 What each of these does is obvious.